This section is dedicated to the perennial species of Tropaeolum; go here for information on Annual Tropaeolum.

 Members of the perennial Tropaeolum plant genus include Nasturtium, Flame Flower, and Climbing Nasturtium.

 These plants tend to have green or greyey lobed leaves, and bloom in the summer.

 Tropaeolum flowers are usually red, orange, or yellow, and are trumpet shaped.

 Life Cycle: Half hardy perennial, hardy perennial.

 Height: Perennials: 4 to 100 inches (100 to 250 cm).

 Native: Central and South America.

 Growing Region: Perennials: zones 6 to 9.

-Perennial Tropaeolum plants such as Climbing Nasturtium and Flame Flower like a moist soil, so keep well watered when it becomes dry.
-Unfortunately although perennial Tropaeolum plant species like to grow in the sun their roots like it cool; it is important to keep them as protected as possible so maintain a permanent mulch around the roots.
+Unfortunately, although perennial Tropaeolum plant species like to grow in the sun, their roots like it cool.
+Thus, it is important to keep the roots as protected from the sum as possible, so maintain a permanent mulch around the roots.